koalaman/shellcheck/README.md

 Using the Docker image can be done like so:

-    docker run -v $(pwd):/scripts koalaman/shellcheck /scripts/myscript.sh
+    docker run -v "$PWD:/mnt" koalaman/shellcheck myscript

-Here the local directory ( $(pwd) ) is mounted into the containers directory "/scripts".
-The script "myscript.sh" is checked.
+Here the current directory `$PWD` is mounted as the container's directory `/mnt`, which is ShellCheck's working directory in the image.
+The script `myscript` is checked.

 ## Compiling from source